Maximizing Cyber Security Protects Client Confidentiality

 Other than specific industry regulations, law firms must be concerned with professional negligence and malpractice claims, breach of contract suits, and even class-action lawsuits.

 As an attorney, another concern you must personally consider are the consequences of failing to follow your rules of professional conduct.
-The American Bar Association (ABA) recently updated several of the Model Rules of Professional Conduct to better address challenges of modernization in the legal field.
+The American Bar Association (ABA) has updated several of the Model Rules of Professional Conduct to better address challenges of modernization in the legal field.
 As relevant here, rules 1.1, 1.6, and 5.3 concern cyber security matters.
 Here is a brief description of the changes:

 - 1.1 Competence – to be competent, a lawyer must understand the benefits and risks of relevant technology;